hartwigmedical/hmftools/isofox/README.md

 For each transcript in a group of overlapping genes, ISOFOX measures the expected proportion of fragments that have been randomly sampled from that transcript with lengths matching the length distribution of the sample that match a specific subset of transcripts (termed a 'category' in ISOFOX, but generally referred to as an equivalence class in other tools such as Salmon).
 For any gene, that contains at least 1 transcript with more than 1 exon an 'UNSPLICED' transcript of that gene is also considered as a independent transcript that could be expressed.

 The proportion is calculated by determining which category or set of transcripts that fragments of length {50, 100, 150,200,250,300,350,400,450,500,550} bases starting at each possible base in the transcript in question could be a part of.
-This is then weighted by the empirically observed
+This is then weighted by the empirically observed fragment length distribution.

 For example a gene with 2 transcripts (A & B) and an UNSPLICED transcript might have the following expected rates: